gradle/gradle/design-docs/jdk9-support.md

 - Public constant types should be initialized to `null` or their default JVM value if of a primitive type (do not use `UnsupportedOperationException` here because it would imply the creation of a static initializer that we want to avoid).
 - Java bytecode compatibility level of the classes must be the same as the original class compatibility level
-- Throws an error if a public member references a class which is not part of the public API.
+- Throws an error if a public member references a class which is not part of the API.
 For example, given:
     ```
     package p1;
     public class A {